jina-ai/docs/chapters/ranker.rst

 Motivation
 --------------------

-In searching system, query accuracy is the one of the most important aspects that users will concern.
-In most cases, we expect a well ordered query results to be presented.
+In a searching system, query accuracy is one of the most important aspects that users will concern.
+In most cases, we expect well-ordered query results to be presented.
-For one search request we may have multiple matches and we want to have the most relevant match or probably top-K matches presented to users.
-On the other hand, we may also want to agggegrate the top-K chunks to top-K matches.
+For one search request, we may have multiple matches and we want to have the most relevant match or probably top-K matches presented to users.
+On the other hand, we may also want to aggregate the top-K chunks to top-K matches.

 Before you start